TrueUSD Price Tops $1.00 on Major Exchanges (TUSD)

 - 2G Carbon Coin (2GCC) traded down 0.4% against the dollar and now trades at $0.0480 or 0.00000183 BTC.

-TrueUSD’s genesis date was March 31st, 2018.
+TrueUSD launched on March 31st, 2018.
 TrueUSD’s total supply is 495,601,553 tokens.
 The official website for TrueUSD is tusd.io.
+TrueUSD’s official message board is trueusd.medium.com.
 TrueUSD’s official Twitter account is @tusdio.
-TrueUSD’s official message board is trueusd.medium.com.

 Buying and Selling TrueUSD

-It is usually not currently possible to buy alternative cryptocurrencies such as TrueUSD directly using US dollars.
-Investors seeking to acquire TrueUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy TrueUSD using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as TrueUSD directly using U.S. dollars.
+Investors seeking to trade TrueUSD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrueUSD using one of the aforementioned exchanges.

 Receive News & Updates for TrueUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrueUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.